|

 gone into work for the last hour today.
 I shall find out tomorrow.

-afternoon wore on, the “Rear Admiral” phoned.
-Did I fancy an evening’s fishing?
+And as the afternoon wore on, the “Rear Admiral” phoned.
+Did I fancy an

-So we got our tackle out and spent a couple of hours in the evening sunshine
+evening’s fishing?
+So we got our tackle out and spent a couple of hours in

 |